SamChou19815/website/tools/README.md

 ## Tech Specification

-- Built with Node.JS with zero additional dependencies
+- Built with TypeScript with zero additional dependencies (assuming `tsc` is installed globally)
-- Type checked by TypeScript
 - Formatted by Prettier
 - Linted by ESLint